xray-forge/xray-16-types/README.md

 ## 🧲  Plugins

-Package includes plugins for typescript-to-lua for easier work with xray16 typings. <br/>
+Package includes plugins for typescript-to-lua for easier work with xray16 typings.\
-Following ones are available:

-- transform_luabind_class - transforms LuaBind decorated classes in a specific way
-- built_at_info - adds build information in resulting files
-- from_cast_utils - additional utils that should be removed in runtime
-- global_declarations_transform - transforms xray16 imports and removes them from runtime
-- inject_filename - adds $filename global variable to access current file name
-- strip_lua_logger - removes lua logger from runtime (if path param is provided or ENV variable is set)
-- inject_tracy_zones - removes lua logger from runtime (if path param is provided or ENV variable is set)

-Arguments for JSTL:

-- `--no-lua-logs`
-- `--inject-tracy-zones`

-Env variables for custom CLI scripts:

-- `XR_NO_LUA_LOGS`
-- `XR_INJECT_TRACY_ZONES `

-Plugins can be included in tsconfig file as following:
+Plugins can be included in [tstl tsconfig](https://typescripttolua.github.io/docs/configuration) file as following section:

 ```json
 {